Section 194R of Income Tax Act: Applicability, Provisions& TDS Deduction

 Section 194R TDS does not apply to the following:

-Benefits received by employees from their employers.
+Benefits employees receive from their employers.
 Section 192 is applied in such cases.

 Benefits received by non-residents.
 Section 195 applies in such cases.